Hello everyone!

 - Wait 1-2 minutes.
 The VM will be ready when the status changes to "Running".

 Automation tip: Azure allows you to schedule automatic VM shutdown.
 On the VM page, look for "Auto-shutdown" in the side menu and configure the time that makes sense for you (e.g., midnight every day).
-Good for not forgetting to turn off the VM!
+Great for not forgetting the VM on!

 Sending Files with FileZilla (SFTP)